brown9804/SAP-Overview/[notes]-SAP.md

 <h2 align="center"> Test    </h2>
 Try to test using automated processes.
 It will help to decrease the defects leaking past the application building phase.
+Consider TSP.

 <h2 align="center"> Deploy    </h2>
 We need to watch the transports.
 The transport is the mobile for any changes that are recorded for technical deployment.
 Try to do CD/CD which means Continuous Delivery and Continuous Deployment.
+Consider CMP.

 <h2 align="center"> Virtual Data Model    </h2>